Loading...

 How to consume cheese and spinach filled cannelloni without glucose spikes

-Include a side of broccoli, cauliflower, or zucchini with your meal to help slow down the absorption of carbohydrates.
+Add a side of leafy greens or a salad with high-fiber vegetables like broccoli or beans.
+Fiber can help slow down the absorption of carbohydrates.

-Incorporate healthy fats such as avocado or a small handful of nuts.
-These can help stabilize blood sugar levels.
+Pair your meal with foods rich in healthy fats, such as a small serving of nuts or avocado, which can help stabilize blood sugar levels.

 healthspan-mbl